TheTechOddBug/lon-mirror/README.md

 Current repository state

-The repository currently contains two different but compatible states:
+The repository currently contains two compatible but asymmetrical states:

 Branch	Status	Note

-OMNIA runtime branch	FOUNDATIONALLY STABILIZED	Real backend, retry-loop, adapter path, and cross-model perimeter documented.
-OMNIAMIND analytical branch	OPERATIONAL OFFLINE	Synthetic proxy engine, formalization, and offline comparison package available, but no real trace ingestion yet.
+OMNIA runtime branch	FOUNDATIONALLY STABILIZED	Real backend, retry-loop, adapter path, and cross-model perimeter documented OMNIAMIND analytical branch	OPERATIONAL OFFLINE	Synthetic proxy engine, formalization, and offline comparison package available, but no real trace ingestion yet

-This means the repository is stronger on post-hoc structural measurement than on upstream empirical pre-output measurement.
+This means the repository is currently stronger on post-hoc structural measurement than on upstream empirical pre-output measurement.

 That asymmetry is real and explicitly declared.